Payroll in the United States of America: Employer costs, taxes & more in 2026

 Minimum wage rates, paid leave laws, and SUTA rates are all changing on their own timetables, with little notice.
 Thus, for companies with employees in multiple states, a quarterly compliance check may be a good starting point.

-Your options for payroll services in the United States
+What are the options for payroll services in the United States?

-While the company gets to decide day-to-day tasks, Payoneer Workforce Management enables compliant onboarding and engagement of talent without setting up a legal entity in the United States of America.
+While the company gets to decide day-to-day tasks, Payoneer Workforce Management enables compliant onboarding and engagement of talent without setting up a legal entity in the US.

 The platform covers Employment of Record, Agent of Record, and contractor management services under one dashboard.

-Bi-weekly (every two weeks) is the most common payroll cycle in the United States of America.
+Bi-weekly (every two weeks) is the most common payroll cycle in the United States.
 Additionally, weekly payroll is common in industries that are highly hourly-based, such as the construction industry and the food service industry.
 Salaries are, in most cases, semi-monthly.
-Monthly payroll is in existence but is limited or banned by the laws of several states.
+Monthly payroll exists but is limited or banned by the laws of several states.

-The main filings are Form 941 (quarterly federal tax return for income tax, Social Security taxes, and Medicare taxes), Form 940 (annual FUTA return), Form W-2 (annual wage and tax statement filed for each employee and the Social Security Administration), and Form 1099-NEC for payments to independent contractors.
+The main filings that a US employer needs are Form 941 (quarterly federal tax return for income tax, Social Security taxes, and Medicare taxes), Form 940 (annual FUTA return), Form W-2 (annual wage and tax statement filed for each employee and the Social Security Administration), and Form 1099-NEC for payments to independent contractors.
 There are also state filings, which are required in most states.

-FUTA is federal, while SUTA is state.
+Federal Unemployment Tax (FUTA) is federal, while State Unemployment Tax (SUTA) is state.
 Both pay for unemployment insurance, but they are separate.
 FUTA is paid to the IRS, and SUTA is paid to the appropriate state agency at a rate and wage base determined by that state, and these rates differ widely.

 Latest articles